 Clay soil is reddish brown and is fine and powdery when dry.
 In contrast to sand, water moves through it slowly, so it has high water holding capacity—typically, too much.
 Clay soils can be rich in plant nutrients, but the pH is often too high or low, so those nutrients are not available to plants.

-Clay soil can be improved by adding organic material, such as compost or well-rotted manure.
+Clay soil can be improved by adding organic material, such as top dressing, compost or well-rotted manure.
 This will improve (increase) drainage and provide more appropriate water holding capacity.
 Organic material will also lighten heavy soil.

 Loamy soil is dark brown and contains clay and sandy soil in moderate proportions with some organic material.
 Water moves through it at a moderate rate, so it has a moderate water holding capacity.
 It is rich in plant nutrients.
 For this reason, loamy soil is ideal for growing healthy grass.

-The pH scale ranges from 0, highly acidic, to 14, highly alkaline.
+The pH scale ranges from 0, or highly acidic, to 14, or highly alkaline.
 The mouth of your grass is “wide open” when it has a pH of 6.0–7.0, which is neutral and ideal for growing healthy grass.
 This means that your soil is in the ideal range to receive nutrients.

 If you are applying fertilizer to your lawn without knowing the pH to your soil, you could very well be wasting your money.
 Don’t do it.
-Instead, invest more time and money in determining the pH balance of your soil first. pH soil testing kits are inexpensive and reliable.
-Here are some recommended products below:
+Instead, invest more time and money in determining the pH balance of your soil first. pH kits are inexpensive and reliable.
+We’ve included a few recommended products below.

 However, we highly recommend collecting a soil sample and submitting it for analysis in order to receive a professional, thorough diagnosis of your soil.
 Soil testing options are often inexpensive and cost around $10 in some cases.
 Learn more here.